 Under the right conditions the tree produces striking, blood-red coloured fruit, on an attractive, dense, upright shrub to small tree, usually 2m to 3 m high and 2m wide.
 It has dark, glossy-green foliage and purple-red growth flushes.
 The oval shaped leaves are approximately 25 to 35mm long by 15mm wide, with slightly serrated edges.
 Short, stiff, slender spines (which can damage the fruit) are present in the leaf axils.

 Fruits ripen in winter, are oval in shape and are usually 30 to 50 mm long, by 20 to 30 mm wide.
 The skin colour may range from gold, with red flecking, to a uniform intense blood red, while flesh and juice may show red tinges or may occasionally be more intensely red.
 Seasonal, geographic and harvest timing appear to influence the intensity of colour development.
-At Merbein, the fruit of their experimental planting ripens in June to August with the fruit remaining on the tree with colour until October.
+At Merbein, the fruit of their experimental planting ripened in June to August with the fruit remaining on the tree with colour until October.
 For the northern hemisphere, this equates to ripening in December to February, and hanging until April.

 Seeds are small and plump.
-Juice squeezed from the fruit has a sharp, crisp, clean flavour
+Juice squeezed from the fruit has a sharp, crisp, clean flavour.

 or Red Centre Lime

 Note that most of the above information, and photos, has been gathered from various web-sites which I acknowledge with thanks.
+They include:-

 In 2006 I was sent budwood labelled 'Blood Lime'.
 Just two of my buddings survived and grew.
 The far left was taken in October 2007 when the best plant had reached almost 1m tall.
 Summer 2008 brought the first flowers, followed by the very dark, purple-black fruits photographed in October.
 Finally, they turned to the predicted red in January 2009.